-- 6. As this document was nearing completion, the regional desert locust invasion and the global coronavirus disease (COVID-19) pandemic were unfolding, including in Ethiopia.
-Like all affected countries, Ethiopia faces significant humanitarian and development risks linked to these unprecedented phenomena, with major implications for vulnerable people throughout the country. - 7.
-Ethiopia maintains open borders for people fleeing conflict in neighbouring countries and, with support from the international community, hosts 735,000 refugees in 26 camps.
-The refugees originate from Eritrea, Somalia, South Sudan, the Sudan and elsewhere; 50.1 percent of them are women and girls and 59 percent children.
-Ethiopia launched a National Comprehensive Refugee Response Strategy for 2018-2027, which includes the provision of work permits, the right to live outside camps, civil registration and improved access to education for refugees. - 8.
+6. As this document was nearing completion, the regional desert locust invasion and the global coronavirus disease (COVID-19) pandemic were unfolding, including in Ethiopia.
+Like all affected countries, Ethiopia faces significant humanitarian and development risks linked to these unprecedented phenomena, with major implications for vulnerable people throughout the country.
+The urban poor, destitute, homeless and those working in informal sectors of the economy are likely to be highly affected.
+Women make up 65 percent of the informal workforce, and they will be the most severely impacted.

+- 7. Ethiopia maintains open borders for people fleeing conflict in neighbouring countries and, with support from the international community, hosts 735,000 refugees in 26 camps.8 The refugees originate from Eritrea, Somalia, South Sudan, the Sudan and elsewhere; 50.1 percent of them are women and girls and 59 percent children.9 Ethiopia launched a National-Comprehensive Refugee Response Strategy for 2018-2027 Framework, which includes the provision of work permits, the right to live outside camps, civil registration and improved access to education for refugees. - 8.
 As a landlocked country Ethiopia lacks direct access to seaports.
 Road and storage infrastructure have expanded significantly but remain inadequate.
 Seasonal congestion and slow bureaucratic processes persist.
 These challenges increase risks and costs for the Government and other public and private stakeholders.